Cool your heels, Emacs

 (current-buffer))))))))

-We’re on the right track, but there are many issues with throttle and debounce above:
+We’re on the right track, but there are many issues with throttle

-1. The generated closures don’t have interactive forms, so they cannot be run as commands.
-We can’t add interactive forms unconditionally, since we might want to throttle/debounce non-interactive functions too.
+forms, so they cannot be run as commands.
+We can’t add interactive forms unconditionally, since we might want to throttle/debounce non-interactive functions too. - The generated closures don’t have any documentation.
+Assigning them to variables with

-3. Most importantly, we wanted a throttle! and debounce! to corral existing errant elisp code, not generate new, quieter variants.
+to corral existing errant elisp code, not generate new, quieter variants.

 It turns out most of these issues can be resolved in one go, with some…